Trump Falsely Warns of Multi-State Voter Fraud Conspiracy

 President Trump once again sought to raise suspicions about virtually non-existent U.S. voter fraud on Saturday, wondering aloud in a tweet what “numerous” states were “trying to hide” by not agreeing to share registered voters’ personal information with the voter fraud commission Trump ordered shortly after becoming president.
 Trump, as both a candidate and president, has repeatedly sought to spread the falsehood that the U.S. election system suffers from widespread voter fraud.
 As president, Trump has repeatedly promoted, without supporting evidence, the far-right conspiracy theory that millions of votes in the 2016 presidential election were illegal, which Trump purports to believe is the reason he lost the popular vote in the election.
 Then in May, Trump formed the Presidential Advisory Commission on Election Integrity to both investigate his unfounded claims and, more likely, advance a radical agenda of voting rights restrictions.

-On Friday, more than two dozen states wholly or partially refused to comply with the Commission’s request for voter data, which included the names, birthdates, voting histories, and party identifications of registered voters in each state, as well as other information.
+On Friday, more than two dozen states wholly or partially refused to comply with the Commission’s unprecedented request for their voter file data, which included asking for the names, birthdates, voting histories, party identifications, and last four digits of the social security numbers of registered voters in each state.
 Though state governments controlled by Democrats were the most pronounced in their rejections of the request, plenty of Republicans expressed anxiety or skepticism as well.
 For instance, Mississippi’s Republican Secretary of State said that his response to such a request would be to tell the Commission they could “jump in the Gulf of Mexico.”
 The Commission won’t get all that data.
 Some states have laws which prevent them from releasing specific information about voters, while some state leaders objected to the Commission’s purpose outright.
 Other states have said they will only release information to the Commission which is already publicly available.

 With his tweet on Saturday, President Trump, who may or may not understand the principles of Federalism or state laws, implied that multiple states were involved in some kind of conspiracy to hide evidence of voter fraud.
 This should be seen as a natural progression of the president’s circular thinking.
 First, Trump has been parroting far-right ideas about voter fraud since at least 2012.
 Then, during his presidential campaign, he often warned that there was some kind of nefarious, multifaceted scheme in place that sought to deny him his rightful victory on Election Day.
 Assuming that end, Trump also repeatedly indicated that he would not accept the outcome of the election if he lost, and when he did lose the popular vote, that is exactly what he went on to do.
 Now, he’s back to expanding the conspiracy, only this time he’s alleging that state governments are in on it too.